swiftlang/swift/docs/classes.rst

 object (i.e. if there are live reference to the object after the body of the destructor runs).
 Member ivars are destroyed after the body of the destructor runs.
 FIXME: Where exactly do we run the base class destructor?
+FIXME: We don't actually detect resurrection at the moment.

 Member functions and properties
 -------------------------------